GeoNode/documentation/devel/workshops/index.rst

 .. code-block:: shell

-    $ cd /home/geonode/my_geonode
+    $ cd /home/geonode/my_geonode/src
     $ paver start

 .. note:: You may find this warning message: You have 132 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s): account, actstream, admin, agon_ratings, announcements, auth, avatar, base, contenttypes, dialogos, documents, favorite, geonode_client, geonode_themes, groups, guardian, invitations, layers, maps, mapstore2_adapter, monitoring, oauth2_provider, people, pinax_notifications, services, sessions, sites, socialaccount, taggit, tastypie, upload, user_messages.
-Run 'python manage.py migrate' to apply them.

 Which means you have some sql statements not executed yet and you need to run the "migrate" to sync your database first then "paver start" again as follows:

 .. code-block:: shell